-Of course this was real life, but you could see what had inspired Peter Jackson.
+Of course this was real life, but you could see what had inspired Peter Jackson to use his home country.
 Mirror Lake was a little further down the road, but wasn’t as impressive.
 When there’s no wind these pools are perfectly reflective - though not the case on this day.

 At 14:50 the bus started to beep, and the guide pulled into a parking space to find out what was wrong.
-It didn’t bode well, as he turned off the engine and disappeared around the back.
-He spent a good ten minutes trying to figure out what was wrong, but it seems whatever it was, it wasn’t something he could figure out.
+It didn’t bode well; he turned off the engine and disappeared around the back.
+He spent a good ten minutes trying to figure out what was wrong, and with each passing minute it felt more and more likely that whilst we'd gotten further - we'd fallen short of our goal again.
+He then returned to the bus.
+It seemed whatever had gone wrong, it wasn’t something he could figure out.
 Things were not looking good - had we come this far, just to go this far?
 I think after our previous experience our concerns were warranted.

-The beeping did however go away, and we continued on to Monkey Creek.
+The driver decided to ignore the issue, and the beeping did however go away as we continued on to Monkey Creek.
 With a name like that you’d think it was named after the type of mammal, but it’s not.
 This creek is named after a dog called Monkey who was often found at this creek.
 There was a chance we could see Kea here, but we did not.
 We didn’t get to see this species of cunning bird until we reached the queue for the Milford Tunnel.

 We saw two whilst waiting - one was on the roof of a car pulling at the rubber on a door, and another was waiting for an opportunity to jump into a car to steal things.
 I’d hoped they’d come closer, but we had to get moving once the light turned green.